Helen McCrory: Career

-McCrory starred in The Last of the Haussmans at the Royal National Theatre, which began 12 June 2012.
+McCrory starred in The Last of the Haussmans alongside Julie Walters and Rory Kinnear at the Royal National Theatre, which began 12 June 2012.
 The production was broadcast to cinemas around the world on 11 October 2012 through the National Theatre Live programme.
+In the same year, she also appeared in the twenty-third James Bond film Skyfall as Clair Dowar MP.
+McCrory also played lead role, wedding director Julie Ranmore, in the three-part ITV drama Leaving.
 In 2013, McCrory narrated poetry for The Love Book App, an interactive anthology of love literature developed by Allie Byrne Esiri.
 Again in 2013, she played Lady Macbeth in Macbeth at the Little Angel Theatre.
-The same year, she started playing Polly Gray in Peaky Blinders.
+The same year, she began playing Polly Gray in Peaky Blinders, which she continued to star in alongside Cillian Murphy for 5 series until 2019.
+In 2020, she was set to star in the final series of Peaky Blinders until production was shut down five days before filming was set to begin in March due to the COVID-19 pandemic.
+When production resumed in January 2021, she was unable to return due to breast cancer and the script had to be rewritten following her death.
+She appears in series 6 through archive and unreleased footage.

 In 2014, McCrory played the title role in the National Theatre's production of Medea, directed by Carrie Cracknell.
+Her performance was critically acclaimed.
 Also in 2014, she made a guest appearance on the TV series Penny Dreadful.
 She returned as a regular for the show's second season, playing the main antagonist.
-In August 2016, McCrory was confirmed to play Emma Banville in ITV drama series Fearless, which began airing in June 2017.
+In 2014, McCrory also starred in A Little Chaos, opposite Kate Winslet and Alan Rickman who also directed the film.
+In 2016, she starred as Hester in the stage play The Deep Blue Sea, which was filmed and shown live in cinemas worldwide on 1 September 2016 as part of National Theatre Live.
+McCrory was confirmed to play the lead role, human-rights lawyer Emma Banville, in six-part ITV drama series Fearless, which aired in June 2017.

-In 2019, McCrory appeared as Kathryn Villiers in Tom Rob Smith’s MotherFatherSon alongside Richard Gere and Billy Howle.
-It averaged 2.69 million viewers.